 Mix all of the dry ingredients together with a whisk (flour, baking powder, baking soda and salt).
 Add half of the dry ingredients to the batter.
 Blend on low speed until mostly incorporated.

-Add the other half of the buttermilk.
-Blend until incorporated.
+Add half of the buttermilk and the vanilla.
+Blend until mostly incorporated.

 Remove the cake pan from the refrigerator.
-If you’re using an intricate cake pan, you may want to flour the pan for extra insurance.
+If you're using an intricate cake pan, you will want to flour the pan for extra insurance.
 Pour the batter into the pan.
+(See marble variation below for specific instructions).

-Bake the cake at 325 degrees for 60 minutes, or until a toothpick comes out clean.
+Bake the cake at 325 degrees for 60 to 65 minutes, or until a toothpick comes out clean.

 Allow the cake to cool for 15 minutes before flipping the cake onto a serving plate.
 Shake the pan from side to side to determine if it has released from the sides of the pan.
 If not, check again in five minutes.